 Weed and Hawai’i have gone hand in hand in the collective mindset for years.
-Maui Wowie, Kauai Electric, Puna Budder, and Kona Gold are just some of the varieties that have been long associated with the islands.
+Maui Wowie, Kauai Electric, Puna Budder, and Kona Gold are just some of the varieties that have been long associated with the islands, alongside best light dep strains and Hawaiian weed strains.
 Hawaiians call cannabis pakalolo, which translates to something like “numbing tobacco.”
 According to Honolulu Civil Beat, the first documented use of cannabis in the Hawaiian Islands appeared in the Hawaiian language newspaper Ka Nonanona in the year 1842, although it is safe to assume that the people knew about cannabis before the newspapers did, so cannabis use probably goes back much further.
 That source even goes on to say that there were printed advertisements for medical cannabis in Hawaiian newspapers throughout the 19th century.
-That came to an unfortunate end when Hawai’i was colonized.
+That came to an unfortunate end when Hawaii was colonized, becoming a battleground for issues like weeds in Hawaii.

 Today’s landscape isn’t much better, though.
 In 2000, Hawai’i became the eighth state to legalize medical cannabis and the first to do so through an act of state legislature, as opposed to ballot measure.
 The law allowed medical card holders to cultivate their own plants, or designate a caregiver to do so.
 It was another 15 years, however, before consumers could purchase cannabis at the dispensary, and those rules were deemed “temporary.”
 Not much has improved since then.